justingamble/nfl_rushing/README.md

    You can test by opening mix and running one line of code.
       iex -S mix
-      MusicDB.Repo.aggregate("artists", :count, :id)
+      NflRushing.PlayerStats.count([])

-   (the response should be a single integer)
+   (the response should be a single integer, which at time of this writing is: 326)

 #### Screenshots

 User interface:
 ![PlayerData](assets/static/images/Playername.sort.png)

-After pressing the download button:
+After pressing the "Download players" button:
 ![PlayerDownload](assets/static/images/PlayerData.downloaded.png)

 #### Running the automated tests